 Disaster Survivors with Disabilities Get the Same Assistance as Everyone Else

-posted 12 months ago by SavannahOEM from Savannah Emergency Management
+posted about 1 year ago by SavannahOEM from Savannah Emergency Management

 Release date: October 26, 2016 Release Number: NR 008

 ATLANTA – Georgia’s disaster survivors with disabilities may face challenges, but registering for federal assistance from Hurricane Matthew shouldn’t be one of them.

 Storm survivors with disabilities can rest assured they will receive the same services and assistance offered to everyone in the declared disaster area.
 This is a FEMA commitment.

 Federal assistance is available to eligible individuals and households in Bryan, Bulloch, Chatham, Effingham, Evans, Glynn, Liberty, Long, McIntosh and Wayne counties.
 Damage or losses from Hurricane Matthew must have occurred Oct.
 4-15.